 Looking to the future, and in particular this coming year, Cathay Pacific has lined up a great deal to look forward to.
 Plans are in hand to revamp Cathay Pacific’s website, with the immediate aim of making bookings even easier and more efficient.

 As part of a commitment to a modern and fuel-efficient fleet, Cathay Pacific has placed 65 orders for new aircraft.
 This includes 21 state-of-the-art Boeing 777-9, 12 ultra-modern Airbus A350 and 32 brand new A321neo aircraft.
-Following a comprehensive fleet review, Cathay Dragon will operate the first 16 of these narrow-body A321neo – which stands for ‘new engine option’ – craft, with the first delivery arriving very soon.
 The A321neo is up to 20 per cent more fuel-efficient than similar aircrafts, and as such has become one of the fastest-selling commercial planes ever made.

 Finally, Cathay Pacific’s partnership with Black Sheep Restaurants will be further enhanced as the group’s chefs work with Cathay Pacific Catering Services and the Catering Centre of Excellence to develop more enticing menus.
 Stick with us and you’ll be eating well, flying well and immensely well-cared for in 2020.